 In 1982, Congress passed the Federal Oil & Gas Royalty Management Act, which mandates protection of the environment and conservation of federal lands in the course of building oil and gas facilities.
 The Secretary of the Interior designated the MMS as the administrative agency responsible for the mineral leasing of submerged OCS lands and for the supervision of offshore operations after lease issuance.
 On May 19, 2010 MMS was renamed the Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE).
 On Oct.
 1, 2010 the Office of Natural Resource Revenues (ONRR) split from BOEMRE and on Oct.
 1, 2011 BOEMRE was divided into BOEM and BSEE.
 See the Reorganization page for more information.

-Under the OCSLA, BOEM implements an OCS oil and gas exploration and development program that provides the nation with 16 percent of its domestic oil production and 5 percent of its domestic natural gas production.
+Under the OCSLA, BOEM implements an OCS oil and gas exploration and development program that provides the nation, as of March 2017, with 18 percent of its domestic oil production and 4 percent of its domestic natural gas production.